-The Y Cross Ranch is a legendary ranch in one continuous block consisting of over 60,000 acres (92 square miles) located in NW Laramie and West central Albany counties, north of I-80 between the cities of Laramie and Cheyenne.
-Spanning 17 miles east to west, the ranch has 10 creeks, 4 major ditches irrigating over 800 acres.
-Elevations range from 6,400 ft. at the east end and feature rolling grasslands which gradually rise to the Horse Creek Hogback and providing rugged and forested terrain to its west end where it borders the Medicine Bow National Forest at 8,613 ft.
+A legendary ranch in one continuous block consisting of over 60,000 acres (95 square miles), Y Cross Ranch is located in northwest Laramie and west central Albany counties, north of I-80 between the cities of Laramie and Cheyenne.
+The ranch has Territorial Water Rights from ten creeks, four major ditches with irrigation rights for over 2,000 acres with a rated carrying capacity of 1,050 animal units.
+Elevations range from 6,400 ft. at the east end and feature rolling grasslands which gradually rise to the Horse Creek Hogback at 8,613 ft of rugged and forested terrain where the ranch borders the Medicine Bow National Forest.
 This is a low overhead grass ranch with two sets of improvements that include four residences, numerous barns, sheds, shops, several outbuildings, corrals and livestock handling facilities.
 The ranch has significant wildlife populations including elk, mule deer, antelope, black bear and the occasional moose and mountain lion.

 Y CROSS RANCH

 Wyoming - Albany & Laramie Counties - Horse Creek

 Location and Area: